TAMID-at-Florida-Tech-Track/tech-track-application-prompts/README.md

 </details>
 <br />
 <details>
   <summary><b>3.
-Junior Engineer</b></summary>
+Junior Software Engineer</b></summary>
-  The Junior Engineers will be responsible for writing code, and pairing with Senior Engineers.
+  The Junior Software Engineers will be responsible for writing code, and pairing with Senior Software Engineers.
 This person is looking to work on a real technical project, and get hands-on experience.
 They will be extremely eager to learn, and willing to put in the work with the support of the other engineers to learn what they need in order to quickly become active contributers.